jmcioffi4/cs5800-finalProj/README.md

 *   The user of the program must open MySQL Workbench and run the `create.sql` and then the `insert.sql` files in order for the program to work.
     *   These are located in the `SQL` directory
     *   If these files are not ran first, then the program may not output any data.
+*   In `dbConnector.py` please make sure that the info on lines 7 through 10 are correct for your device. **If you do not have a password for your SQL, comment out line 9** (for password).
+    *   Line 9 should be the only thing you need to change if you are like most users.

+## Program Requirements
-* The user must have the following packages installed:
+* The user must have the following packages installed (install the newest release):
     *   `tabular` via `pip3 install tabular`
     *   `pandas` via `pip3 install pandas`
     *   `mysql` via `pip3 install mysql`
     *   **NOTE** Please use your computer's appropriate version of `pip` to insure installation goes correctly.
-*   In `dbConnector.py` please make sure that the info on lines 7 through 10 are correct for your device. **If you do not have a password for your SQL, comment out line 9** (for password).
-    *   Line 9 should be the only thing you need to change if you are like most users.
+*   This program was written using `Python 3.10.8`, please use that version of python or higher to ensure the program works properly for you.

 ## The Entry Point to the Program
 *   The entry point to the program is `main.py` located in `Optional/`